 How the Youth Justice Fellowship Works

-Fellows delve into systemic barriers impacting education, economics, youth development, community empowerment, health, environment, criminal justice, and policy.
+Fellows delve into systemic issues impacting education, economics, youth development, community empowerment, health, environment, criminal legal system, and policy.
 Each then selects an area of focus within these sectors to critique, looking specifically at root causes and the harmful effects of existing institutional models and practices.

 Individually and as a learning community, they work to investigate, analyze, and develop bold policy recommendations that can be implemented by decision-makers to overturn systemic inequities.